rasoftwaredivision/RisingArjunOld/README.md

 5. maven for build
 6. node
 7. Git client for code checkin/pull from Github
 8. Project uses Mariadb.
-So install it with user name and password set as root, root.
-   DB should be up and running on 3306.
+So install it with user name and password set as root, root.Create database with name RisingArjun DB should be up and running on 3306.

 B)Additional Steps